seirana/PSC-scDRS/README.md

 PSC-scDRS requires significant computational resources.
 Ensure your system meets the following minimum requirements.<br/>
 System requirements for the sample dataset:<br/>
 &nbsp; 	 - CPU: ≥ 16 cores <br/>
-&nbsp; 	 - Memory: ≥ 32 GB RAM (scDRS may require up to 360 GB depending on dataset size) <br/>
+&nbsp; 	 - Memory: ≥ 32 GB RAM (scDRS may require up to 360 GB depending on dataset size), <br/>
-&nbsp;	 - Storage: ≥ 20 GB free disk space <br/>
+&nbsp;	 - Storage: ≥ 25 GB free disk space, <br/>
+&nbsp;	 - A stable high-speed internet connection for downloading approximately 20 GB of data. <br/>

 ** The pipeline with sample files was tested on a Dell XPS 15 9530 workstation running Ubuntu 22.04.5 LTS, equipped with 32 GB of RAM and a 13th-generation Intel® Core™ i9-13900H processor (20 cores).